-The Doors formed in 1965 in Los Angeles, California featuring Jim Morrison (vocals), Ray Manzarek (keyboards), Robby Krieger (guitar) and John Densmore (drums).
-The band took its name from the title of Aldous Huxley's book The Doors of Perception, which itself was a reference to a quote made by William Blake, "If the doors of perception were cleansed, everything would appear to man as it is, infinite."
+he Doors formed in 1965 in Los Angeles, California featuring Jim Morrison (vocals), Ray Manzarek (keyboards), Robby Krieger (guitar) and John Densmore (drums).
+The Doors took their name from the title of Aldous Huxley's book The Doors of Perception, which itself was a reference to a quote made by William Blake, "If the doors of perception were cleansed, everything would appear to man as it is, infinite."
 They were one of the most controversial and influential rock acts of the 1960s, mostly because of Morrison's lyrics and his charismatic but unpredictable stage persona.

-The origins of the act began with a meeting between acquaintances Jim Morrison and Ray Manzarek, both of whom had attended the UCLA School of Theater, Film and Television in July 1965 when Morrison told Manzarek he had been writing songs.
+The origins of The Doors began with a meeting between acquaintances Jim Morrison and Ray Manzarek, both of whom had attended the UCLA School of Theater, Film and Television in July 1965 when Morrison told Manzarek he had been writing songs.
 The members came from a varied musical background from jazz, rock, blues, and folk.

 Keyboardist Manzarek was in a band called Rick & the Ravens with his brothers Rick and Jim, while drummer John Densmore was playing with the Psychedelic Rangers and knew Manzarek from meditation classes.
 In August, Densmore joined the group, which had by now been renamed The Doors.
 With bass player Patty Sullivan (later credited using her married name Patricia Hansen in the 1997 box CD release) they recorded a six-song demo in September 1965.
 This has circulated widely since then as a bootleg recording.